Skip to main content

 How is it used?

 DXM is taken by drinking cough syrup or swallowing tablets, capsules, or powder.
-Extensive “how to\" abuse information on various web sites.
-Preferred by teenagers and younger for its easy accessibility.
+Extensive “how to" misuse information on various websites.
+Preferred by teenagers and young adults for its easy accessibility.
 Tablets are easy to conceal and students will take them in school.

 Paraphernalia